swenstone/devcontainer/README.md

-# swenstone/devcontainer
+# swenstone/images

-devcontainer for use on swenstone mobile app development projects.
+container and server images for use on swenstone projects.